 Rooms offer seating during the day, but their most significant advantage is that you can sleep horizontally at night!
 This option is especially beneficial for stomach and side sleepers like me.
 However, if you’re traveling with a buddy, one of you will need to climb into the upper bunk.

 Passengers traveling in Amtrak sleeper cars can use the showers available in their accommodations.
-Amtrak provides soap and towels, but passengers can bring personal items like hair dryers.
+Amtrak provides soap and towels, but passengers are also welcome to bring personal items, such as hair dryers.
 You will find a shower in the en suite bathroom for those who book a bedroom.

 Some train stations offer lounges that you can use while waiting for your first or next train.
-These lounges provide a peaceful place to relax away from the hustle and bustle of the station.
+These lounges provide a peaceful retreat from the station’s hustle and bustle.
 I have visited several lounges, but my top choices are Chicago and New York.

 2) Amtrak Rooms: Reservation Options